Morgan V. Manley is a Senior Associate in the Litigation, Art, and Bankruptcy practices of Smith, Gambrell & Russell, LLP.

-Prior to joining the firm, Ms. Manley was a Commercial Division Law Clerk to the Honorable Marcy S. Friedman in the Supreme Court of the State of New York in and for New York County.
-The docket was composed of complex commercial cases with amounts in controversy exceeding $500,000 or for equitable or declaratory relief involving article 78 proceedings, business torts, mergers and acquisitions, restrictive covenants, landlord/tenant, and insurance and construction contracts.
+During the three years prior to joining SGR, Ms. Manley was a Commercial Division Law Clerk to the Honorable Marcy S. Friedman in the Supreme Court of the State of New York located in Manhattan.
+The docket was composed of complex commercial cases with amounts in controversy exceeding $500,000 or for equitable or declaratory relief involving business, corporate or insurance issues.

 Ms. Manley earned her J.D. from Fordham University School of Law in 2016.
 At Fordham, Ms. Manley was President of the Art Law Society, which hosted a record number of art constituents at various conferences she helped organize.
 In addition, she was an art law intern at Christie’s Inc. and the International Foundation for Art Research (IFAR).
 Ms. Manley was also a Notes and Articles Editor for the Fordham International Law Journal, a position for which she was co-recipient of the annual Outstanding Notes and Articles Editor Award.
 In addition, she was the 2015 recipient of the William O’Connor Award for her student note, “The (Inter)National Strategy: An Ivory Trade Ban in the United States and China,” 38 Fordham Int’l L.J.
 1511 (2015), which analyzed developments in the import/export laws of antique ivory.